Mollyannshine/Startup-example/README.md

 - **Login** - Input boxes and submit button for login.
 - **Database** - The map on the homepage will pull from the database.
 - **WebSocket** - Not sure...unimplimented.

+## CSS deliverable

+For this deliverable I properly styled the application into its final appearance.

+- **Header, footer, and main content body** - All present on the homepage.
+Note that the popup page does not have all of these, because it is only supposed to be a pop up, and should be transitioned to such with the JS deliverable.
+- **Navigation elements** - The sighting button takes you to the popup page.
+From there, the back and submit buttons take you back home.
+- **Responsive to window resizing** - Resizes well enough, mobile version is fair.
+- **Application elements** - Will be less blank looking once the map is in.
+I have buttons and filters though.
+- **Application text content** - Consistent fonts, descriptive labels.
+- **Application images** - Nice dog icon.
+Might add more dogs pictures.